 - The best way to get people to use new public transport infrastructure is to maximise the number of people who live and work within walking distance of its transit stations. - Land use planning which retains low or medium density development controls within the vicinity of a transit station will condemn a project to low levels of patronage. - Artificial and unnecessary restrictions on the kinds of development close to transit stations (for example, prohibitions of one or more retail, commercial and business premises, or residential uses) can also cripple efforts to boost patronage.
-This occurs because there will be less destinations of interest along the transit network and restrictions on use will retard the rapid redevelopment of sites).
+This occurs because there will be less destinations of interest along the transit network and restrictions on use will retard the rapid redevelopment of sites (no-one wants to visit a derelict building).